reillypascal/personalsite-ssg/pages/posts/2024/12/hypertext-memex-collaboration-socialization.md

 The problem of platforms that are not searchable on the “[clearnet](https://en.wikipedia.org/wiki/Clearnet_(networking))” (e.g., Discord) is better on platforms such as the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), but even there, posts still appear in a linear format, and the platform design doesn't make it easy to create a complex, interlinked, lasting database of knowledge that is easy to return to or discover.

-It didn't previously occur to me that a linear “feed” of posts was something to worry about — it is, after all, how blogs, social media…essentially all of the Internet on which I socialize works.
+It didn't previously occur to me that a linear “feed” of posts was something to worry about—it is, after all, how blogs, social media…essentially all of the Internet on which I socialize works.
 I recently read “[It's easier to imagine the end of the world than the end of Instagram](https://www.njms.ca/posts/2024-10-08.html).”
-The author had previously proposed “[ethical anti-design](https://www.njms.ca/posts/ethical-anti-design.html)” — design patterns that make it harder to be “sucked into” scrolling through Internet-published media.
+The author had previously proposed “[ethical anti-design](https://www.njms.ca/posts/ethical-anti-design.html)”—design patterns that make it harder to be “sucked into” scrolling through Internet-published media.
 This new article comments that

 >If you're trying to make a truly “post-Facebook” social media platform and you start with “it's like Instagram, but for the Fediverse,” then you've already lost.